sandeep194920/CodingPractice/29-[ui]-data-table-III-generics-official-soln/README.md

 `Approx time - 20m`

 This is from the official solution but mostly similar to my solution `29-[ui]-data-table-III-generics`.
 The difference is mostly the `sort` functionality will come as prop itself where the comparator function is tied to the column itself - which is a good practice.
-So the demo that part I decided to make it a separate question - so we can practice the best practices in more isolated way.
+So to demo that part I decided to make it a separate question - so we can practice the best practices in more isolated way.

 The main thing is `renderCell` that needs practice here.